 Item E. Show any tax-exempt interest received or accrued.
 Include any exempt-interest dividend received as a shareholder in a mutual fund or other regulated investment company.
-Line 21-Tax credits.
-The association may qualify for the following tax credits:

-Foreign tax credit.
-See Form 1118, Foreign Tax Credit-Corporations.

-Credit for fuel produced from a nonconventional source.
-See section 29 for a definition of qualified fuels, provisions for figuring the credit, and other special rules.

-Qualified electric vehicle credit.
-See Form 8834, Qualified Electric Vehicle Credit, and section 30.
+- Line 21.
+Tax credits.
+The association may qualify for the following tax credits: - Foreign tax credit.
+See Form 1118, Foreign Tax Credit-Corporations. - Credit for fuel produced from a nonconventional source.
+See section 29 for a definition of qualified fuels, provisions for figuring the credit, and other special rules. - Qualified electric vehicle credit.
+See Form 8834, Qualified Electric Vehicle Credit, and section 30. - The general business credit.
+See Form 3800.
+General Business Credit.

-The general business credit (but not the investment credit, the Indian employment credit, the work opportunity credit, the welfare-to-work credit, the empowerment zone and renewal community employment credit, and the New York Liberty Zone business employee credit).
-See Form 3800, General Business Credit.
+However, it does not include the investment credit, the Indian employment credit, the work opportunity credit, the welfareto-work credit, the empowerment zone and renewal community employment credit, and the New York Liberty Zone business employee credit.

-Note: The association may not claim the gualified zone academy bond credit.
+Note.
+The association may not claim the qualified zone academy bond credit.